Krumpet/OVSDownloader-GUI/README.md

 A program to automate downloading video files from the Old Technion Video Server.

 Instructions:
+0. Download OVSDownloader-GUI.exe, msdl.exe, and cygwin1.dll, they all need to be in the same folder
-1. Log in the browser window using the same credentials as for Moodle
+1. Run OVSDownloader-GUI.exe, Log in the browser window using the same credentials as for Moodle
 2. Choose download folder with the 'Select Folder' button - note that you should use a relatively short path and without Hebrew characters, This is a limitation on MSDL's part, not mine
 3. Click on the course you want to download videos of, you should be in the page with the list of videos